Developing a Network Device Support Package (NDSP)

 The client

 Clients are small command-line utilities that expose certain functionalities of the drivers.
 The sipyco_rpctool utility contains a generic client that can be used in most cases, and developing a custom client is not required.
-Try these commands
+You have already used it above in the form of list-targets.
+Try these commands:

 $ sipyco_rpctool ::1 3249 list-methods